 1. As from the previous project, there will be no post production editing of the photographs.
 With the exception of cropping and resizing for the internet.

-2. The camera will be set to scenery mode, and the only setting on it I can change will be the white balance to the appropriate weather conditions (either cloudy or sunny)
+2. The camera will be set to scenery mode, and the only setting on it that can be changed will be the white balance to the appropriate weather conditions (either cloudy or sunny)

 3. I will go out when I should, no matter the weather at the time.